jbaiter/mirador3-plugin-dev-tutorial/README.md

 in your plugin definition that maps your plugin component's props to a **selector function** that pulls a value from the Redux store and passes it as a prop.

-The tl;dr of a selector function is that it's a function that thakes the **Redux State** or one or more other selectors and extracts and returns some data from that.
+The tl;dr of a selector function is that it's a function that thakes the **Redux State** and optionally some  other selectors (dependencies) and extracts and returns some data from that.
 Think of them like a stored procedure in a DBMS, targetting your Redux state.

 Mirador 3 ships with a ton of selector functions that should satisfy most of your needs as a plugin author, you can find them in the [`src/state/selectors`][src-selectors] directory.
 Unfortunately they're barely